Sunday, October 25, 2015

 Photos of Tim Garon and Me

 This is probably the only photograph that was ever taken of just me alone.
 It was taken at The Mother House probably in 1971 when I was taking a young man by the name of Scott Enyart on a tour.
 Scott was only a teenager when he came during the day for a week to do a feature story on Jim Baker and The Brotherhood of The Source and he took a series of photographs, this being one of those.
 I look rather disheveled and a bit risque in my old vintage housedress looking a couple of sizes too small for my frame, but then after everyone stopped being paid for working at The Source Restaurant, nobody had funds to go out and buy clothing, with the exception of Father Yod's women.
-Also, everyone went sans underwear in The Source Family; I guess it wasn't considered part of an "Aquarian" wardrobe.
-I think that I found this hand-me-down at a local swap meet....looks like it.
+Also, everyone went sans underwear in The Source Family, because it wasn't considered part of an "Aquarian" wardrobe.
+I was wearing an old housedress bought at a local swap meet.

 This was a photo taken at one of the first concerts where Tim performed and sang with Robin Baker; something that they did on a regular basis.
 Tim was wearing the magician's hat belonging to Jim Baker, who was sitting on the floor looking up in rapt adoration at his newly wed bride, Robin.